Live Well Cheshire East home page

 Free early education entitlement (FEEE) for 3 and 4 year olds

-All children are entitled to a free early education place starting the term after their third birthday.
+All children are entitled to a free early education place starting the term after their third birthday (see relevant dates below).
 As parents you have a choice of the type of childcare your children can attend in order to receive their free entitlement.
 For example:

 - private day nursery (some are based in Children’s Centres)

 - maintained nursery unit operated by a Cheshire East school or a maintained nursery school